MuhammedNet/MuhammedNet/README.md

 - 👋 Hi, I’m @MuhammedNet
-- 👀 I’m interested in mobile and desktop application and also web application with ASP.Net and that's why i'm Muhammed.Net
+- 👀 I’m interested in web application with ASP.Net and that's why i'm Muhammed.Net
-- 🌱 I’m currently learning react native for developping in javascript for android and ios
-- 💞️ I'm looking to work with programming companies as well as information security companies
 - 📫 You can reach me in telegram with @NBAMohamad and in instagram with @muhammadhossein_doustipour

 I'm LIVING and CODING and that's enough for me...